CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

 ### Gathering
-Now, to gather historical data from Polygon.io's records, call the function
+Now, to gather historical data from Polygon.io's records, instantiate the object and call the function
 ```
 penny_stock_historical_data = StockData.Historical(
         api="polygon",